Rhode Island Lottery Headquarters

 Total: 35.99% |

-Players of Instant Win games have up to one year after the announced end of that game in order to claim a prize.
-Prizes for draw games must be claimed within 365 days of the drawing date.
+Players of instant-win games have 365 days after the announced end of that game to claim a prize.
+Prizes for draw games must be claimed within 365 days of the draw.

-Players have a choice of lottery draw games to play in Rhode Island, including Lucky for Life, Mega Millions, Wild Money, Powerball, and The Numbers Game (Midday, Evening).
+Players can choose from Lucky for Life, Mega Millions, Wild Money, Powerball, and The Numbers Game.

-Yes, lottery winnings in Rhode Island are subject to both state and federal taxes.
+Yes.
+Lottery winnings in Rhode Island are subject to both state and federal taxes.
 Winners of prizes above $599 will receive a W-2 tax form when claiming their prize.
-The Rhode Island Lottery is also required by law to withhold a percentage of certain lottery winners for tax purposes.
-See our Tax Information section for more information.
+The Rhode Island Lottery also withholds a percentage of certain lottery winnings for tax purposes.
+Check our Tax Information section for more information.

-The General Fund distributes funds for things such as public safety, natural resources, transportation, education, and government services in the state.
+The general fund distributes funds for public safety, natural resources, transportation, education, and government services in the state.